eWaterCycle/era5cli/CONTRIBUTING.md

 ## PyPI release workflow
-Publishing a new release in github triggers the github Action workflow that builds and publishes the package to test.PyPI and PyPI.
+Publishing a new release in github triggers the github Action workflow that builds and publishes the package to test.PyPI or PyPI.
 Versions with "rc" (releasecandidate) in their version tag will only be published to test.PyPI.
-Other version tags will also trigger a PyPI release.
+Other version tags will trigger a PyPI release.
 Inspect `.github/workflows/publish-to-pypi.yml` for more information.

 Confirm a pre-release on test.PyPI with: